bluesandnz/kazoo-provisioner/steps.md

            "name": "2.72.0.30.rom"
        },
 ```
+Don't forget to also place the software in the directory specified.

 #Warning
 The current implementation has a large number of security flaws.
 Specifically:-
 - clear text files